plone/Products.CMFPlacefulWorkflow/Products/CMFPlacefulWorkflow/README.txt

 Additional tools

-  The Placeful Workflow tool (portal_placeful_workflow) is installed by the installer.
-It provides a few configuration options so that you use to create you workflow policies through the ZMI.
+  The Placeful Workflow tool (portal_placeful_workflow) is installed by the profile.
+It provides a few configuration options so that you use to create you workflow policies through the ZMI or Plone Site Setup.